Laser Tattoo Removal FAQs Columbus OH

 23. How much does laser Tattoo Removal cost?

 The cost of laser Tattoo Removal depends on how big the tattoo is and how intricate it is.
-The cost can be as little as $80 per treatment for very small tattoos and over $1000 per treatment for very large tattoos.
-The cost for a consultation is $40, which is subtracted from the first treatment if it is done on the same day as your consultation.
+The cost can be as little as under a hundred for very small tattoos and over a grand per treatment for very large tattoos.
+The cost for a consultation is subtracted from the first treatment if it is done on the same day as your consultation.

 24. Can the ink change color after a laser treatment?